vectorgrp/sil-kit/README.rst

 source license, see LICENSE file.
 For licenses of third party dependencies, see `ThirdParty/LICENSES.rst`.

-For supported platforms refer to `Platform Support <docs/for-developers/developers.rst>`_
+For supported platforms, see `Developer Guide <docs/for-developers/developers.rst>`_

 Related Projects
 ----------------